-The Center for Vocational and College and Career Preparation is a new 46,669 SF three-story
+The Center for Vocational and Transitional Studies is a new 46,669 SF three-story

 facility which replaces four outdated buildings on campus.
 This building will house